-When a car hits you from behind in New York , you may suffer a whiplash injury, which is a common injury in this type of collision.
-Whiplash can affect your upper back, neck, and shoulders, preventing you from returning to work, and thereby affecting your ability to provide for your family, pay your rent/mortgage, and cover medical expenses.
+When a car hits you from behind in New York , you may experience whiplash, a common injury from this type of collision.
+Whiplash can affect your upper back, neck, and shoulders, preventing you from returning to work, and thereby affecting your ability to provide for your family, pay your rent/mortgage, and perform your usual activities of daily living.

 New York is a No-Fault State, So Your Insurance Company Will Cover Costs

 New York is a no-fault state, which means that your insurance company will directly pay to a provider (of medical services, for example) or reimburse you for your certain costs related to your accident, regardless of who caused it.

 Under New York’s no-fault system, your insurer will pay:

 - All medical costs, up to a $50,000. limit, unless you carry additional P.I.P. (personal injury protection) for treatment of injuries caused by the accident

 - Up to three years of lost wages, up to $2,000/month, if you are medically disabled as a result of injuries suffered in a car accident

 - Other accident-related expenses ($25/day for up to one year following the accident for such expenses as travel to and from medical treatment or assistance for chores at home that you are medically disabled from performing as a result of the accident

 You have 30 days from the date of the car accident in which to file a claim for benefits with your insurance provider.
 If you retain our firm to represent you in connection with your hit-in-rear car accident injuries, we will complete this form, the NF-2, on your behalf.

 Reaching a No-Fault Threshold to Sue the At-Fault Driver for Personal Injury